C-C-Minetest-Server/gender_select/README.md

 ### API
 In this section,
 * `player` can either be a name or a player object.
+* Unless otherwise specified, in case of failed calls, `false` will be returned.
 #### `gender_select.get_gender(player)`
 Ask for a player's preferred pronoun.

 The first returned value can be `"M"` (Male), `"F"` (Female), or `"N"` (neutral pronouns preferred).
-If the player did not specified any, `"N"` will be returned as a fallback.
+If the player did not specify any, `"N"` will be returned as a fallback.

 The second returned value can only be either `"M"` or `"F"`.
 This value is for situations that cannot make use of neutral pronouns, and modders should not use this method whenever possible.
-If the player did not specified any, `nil` will be returned.
-The mod has the responsiblity to handle such an exception.
+If the player did not specify any, `nil` will be returned.
+The mod has the responsibility to handle such an exception.

 #### `gender_select.get_gender_MF(player)`
 Return only the second returned value of `gender_select.get_gender`.